NiraOra/autocorrector/README.md

-# autocorrector
+# Autocorrector

-grammer autocorrector etc
+Making an grammar autocorrector for paragraphs atm but how to make it interested ?? idk